gaetanlop/EDA-series/README.md

 ### Learnt how to make clean visualizations using matplotlib and seaborn

-Add the different visualizations to my github + add correlations
+Add the different visualizations to my github + add correlations.
+Add the repo.